modxorg/Docs/en/getting-started/server-requirements.md

 ## Web servers

-Apache 2.4 or nginx 1.8 are recommended.
-It's also possible to use lighttpd, IIS, Zeus, Valet, and other web servers.
+MODX will run on most web servers available today.
+Apache 2.4+ or nginx 1.8+ are recommended.

+In order to use [friendly urls](getting-started/friendly-urls), you may need additional configuration depending on the web server.
+Instructions are available for [nginx](getting-started/friendly-urls/nginx) and [lighttpd](getting-started/friendly-urls/lighttpd).

 ## Browser Support for the Manager